This is a formal bio for concert programs. To learn more, please visit my About Me page.

-Oberoi is a seasoned recruiter, and in 2014 was enlisted by New York-based Disney Theatrical Productions to serve as Chorus Master for the inaugural performances of Disney’s new musical, The Hunchback of Notre Dame.
+He is a seasoned recruiter, and in 2014 was enlisted by New York-based Disney Theatrical Productions to serve as Chorus Master for the inaugural performances of Disney’s new musical, The Hunchback of Notre Dame.
 In this capacity, Oberoi worked closely with music director B-A Huffman as well as composer Alan Menken and lyricist Stephen Schwartz in bringing the Oscar-nominated score to the stage.
 Oberoi recruited and prepared 120 choristers to participate in 50 consecutive performances of The Hunchback of Notre Dame during its initial run at the La Jolla Playhouse.
 In 2016, Oberoi was asked to recruit the 60-voice volunteer chorus for the first regional production of The Hunchback of Notre Dame at the Ogunquit Playhouse in Ogunquit, Maine.
 He has also served as Assistant Conductor and Chorus Master for Boston’s Odyssey Opera.

 In 2017, Oberoi co-founded Doctrine, a musical collaborative between SACRA/PROFANA and Los Angeles-based composer Stephen Feigenbaum.
 Doctrine’s first single, “Play”, became an internet sensation; the single was featured on the Spotify playlist “Young & Free” with over 1 million subscribers, and listed by TIME magazine as one of “5 Songs You Need to Listen to This Week” (May, 2017).

-Oberoi holds a bachelor’s degree from New England Conservatory, a master’s degree from Yale University, and is the recent recipient of the Doctor of Musical Arts degree in Conducting from Boston University.
-He is Professor of Voice and Director of Collegiate Chorale at Stonehill College in Easton, Massachusetts, and also serves on the faculty at Eastern Nazarene College, where he teaches Music & Arts.
+He holds a bachelor’s degree from New England Conservatory, a master’s degree from Yale University, and is the recent recipient of the Doctor of Musical Arts degree in Conducting from Boston University.
 Oberoi is frequently published in the American Record Guide, where he is a regular contributor of choral, vocal, and opera CD reviews.